Emmanuel-Aggrey/Projects/README.md

 **PROJECT THREE DEPENDENCIES**

-* i.	socket : Helps to implement socket programming in python (communication between server and clients async)
+* Socket IO: Helps to implement socket programming in python (communication between server and clients async)
-* select: Selects the incoming port and forwards it socket.accept() to use a single port in the the request and response circle
+* Select module:  This selects the incoming port and forwards it to **socket.accept()** to specify the required port to communicate with in the response and request cycle.
-* pandas: Data analytics package - used to read the csv file used to save  clients and server data
+* pandas: Data analytics package - Used to read the csv file used to save  clients and server data
 * When clients disconnect the server detects and removes them from the list of acitve clients
 * When a client wants to connect, the server will require an ID from the client which must be an INT
 * After the ID is provided a uniqure ID is given to the client